percona/percona-server/doc/source/myrocks/variables.rst

   :vartype: Boolean
   :default: ON

-Allows inplace alter for alter column default operation.
+Allows an inplace alter for the ``ALTER COLUMN`` default operation.

 .. variable:: rocksdb_base_background_compactions